valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

   Research updates (everyone)

 - July 16, 2025
-  Discussions about the theory of Metadynamics
+  Discussions about Metadynamics, its theory and practical applications

 - July 9, 2025
   General discussions